 The CADMATIC delivery environment has many new Standard Components that can be used in design projects.

 In addition, the Plant/Outfitting online help contains a comprehensive list of Standard Components included in the CADMATIC delivery environment.
-This list can be found in the help topic: Standard Components in Delivery Environment.

 New Bending Machine Attribute